 The value of these rewards can vary depending on the cryptocurrency and how much is staked.

-Just like any other income, staking crypto is subject to tax in New Zealand as it is earned.
+Just like any other income, staking income from crypto is subject to tax in New Zealand when it is earned.
 If the value increases from the date of receipt until the date of disposal, those additional gains will also be taxed.

 They now have $150 in value and have made $50 profit in staking.
 The $50 of staking is taxed at each point coins are received.